2i2c-org/team-compass/projects/managed-hubs/support.md

 8.  **Close the request**.
 If the Community Representative confirms that their request has been fulfilled, or if we have not gotten a response after 48 working hours, consider this request closed.
 In FreshDesk, mark the incident as {guilabel}`Closed`.

 (support:prioritize-requests)=
-## How to prioritize non-incident support requests
+## Prioritizing non-incident support requests

-For support requests that are not related to {term}`Incident`s, we have more flexibility in when to do the work.
+For support requests that are not related to {term}`Incidents`, we have more flexibility in when to do the work.
 We cannot sustainably prioritize all support requests over our other work, so here is a rough prioritization order to follow:

 1. Requests that come with dedicated funding.